 Caring for Dentures

 It’s also important to know how to care for partial dentures.
 Keeping them clean helps you to maintain your oral hygiene and health.
-Just like brushing your teeth, you should brush your dentures daily, but avoid using brushes with hard bristles.
+Just like brushing your teeth, you should brush your dentures daily.
+However, avoid using brushes with hard bristles.
 A brush designed for cleaning dentures, rather than a regular toothbrush, will clean it better.
-However, a soft-bristled toothbrush can also work.
+A soft-bristled toothbrush can also work.

 Partial Denture Adjustments

 After the initial adjustments, you may infrequently need to have your denture adjusted in the future.
 As you age, your mouth changes shape, and bone or gum ridges can recede or shrink.
 This affects the fit of your denture, which means it will need to be adjusted.
-If you feel that your denture doesn’t fit as well as it used to, call us to set up an appointment.
+If you feel that your denture doesn’t fit as well as it used to, call us to schedule an appointment.
 Regular checkups will remain important.
-Please give us a call today.
+Please, call us today.